 Mel Tillis recorded Buzz Cason's 'A Million Old Goodbyes' and included the track on 'Southern Rain' (Elektra Records, 1980); the track reached No.8 on the Billboard country music singles chart in 1980.

-Rhonda Vincent recorded Buzz Cason's 'Timeless And True Love' (co-written with Charlie Black and Austin Roberts) and included the track on 'Timeless And True Love' (Rebel Records, 1991); Carl Jackson, along with Russell Moore, Alison Krauss, David Parmley and Johnny Vincent provided harmony vocals on the album.
+Rhonda Vincent recorded Buzz Cason's 'Timeless & True Love' (co-written with Charlie Black and Austin Roberts) and included the track on 'Timeless & True Love' (Rebel Records, 1991); Carl Jackson, along with Russell Moore, Alison Krauss, David Parmley and Johnny Vincent provided harmony vocals on the album.

-Gary Allan recorded Buzz Cason's 'Forgotten, But Not Gone' (co-written with Johnny MacRae) and included the track on 'It Would Be You' (Decca Records, 1998).
+Gary Allan recorded Buzz Cason's 'Forgotten, But Not Gone', which was co-written with Johnny MacRae (1929 - Wednesday 3 July 2013), and included the track on 'It Would Be You' (Decca Records, 1998).